 - Waterborne diseases are a big concern in Nepal.
 Treat water.
 Don’t trust that water used in restaurants is safe.
 If worried, order a “sizzler“.
 Your meal arrives very hot, covered with gravy, sometimes in flame.
 Order vegetable.
 Meat cannot always be stored safely before cooking.
 Refrigeration in Nepal is compromised by electricity cuts.

 - garbage is a problem in some sections

 - sunglasses / eye protection needed

 - this is not a wilderness hike.
 The Annapurna Circuit is mostly a road!
-On the other hand, by departing early in the morning, or hiking late during the afternoon, you can get the trail to yourself.
-We even did a side trip up to the Dhaulagiri icefall — immediately finding ourselves scrambling an 8000m peak!
-(This is somewhat dangerous, of course.
-But fun.)
+On the other hand, by departing early in the morning, or hiking late during the afternoon, you can get the route to yourself.

 - both men and women are advised to wear modest clothing respecting local culture